babylonchain/btc-staker/README.md

 [walletrpcconfig]
 # location of the wallet rpc server
+# note: in case of bitcoind, the wallet host is same as rpc host
 Host = localhost:18556

 # user auth for the wallet rpc server
+# note: in case of bitcoind, the wallet rpc credentials are same as rpc credentials
 User = rpcuser

 # password auth for the wallet rpc server